 - Enter your credential to log in to the router configuration page.

-- Head over to the Setting and change SSID and password.
+- Head over to the Setting and change your SSID and password.

 - Reboot your router for changes to take effect.

 To increase the security a little bit more, try to choose a unique and long-phrase SSID name, and a strong alpha-numerical password.
-Do not use your personal information like name or birthdates.
+Do not use your personal information like name or birthdate.

 2. Use a Strong Encryption Method